VishnuVardhanmusic/IITPKD-MTech-DE-Project/README.md

 1) Data Pre-Processing: Jupyter Notebook, Pandas, Numpy
 2) DataBase Management: PostgreSQL, pgAdmin 4, SQLAlchemy
 3) Visualization and Dashboard: plotly, dash

+ ## Steps to execute locally
+1) Download the Code
+2) Ensure all the libraries in the requirements.txt are present (execute pip install -r requirements.txt)
+3) Run the code by executing (python svs_auth.py)